 What if I need an interpreter, but the court does not provide one?

-The court will not provide you with an interpreter if you are involved in a civil, small claims, or family law case that does not involve a domestic violence restraining order.
+The court will not provide you with an interpreter if you are involved in a case type other than those listed in “General Information” above.
 If you need an interpreter to help you understand what is said during one of these court proceedings, you may bring a relative or a friend to interpret for you.
-You may not bring your child to interpret for you during a family court services mediation session.
+You may not bring your child or any minor to interpret for you during a court hearing or a family court services mediation session.

 What is the Difference Between a Certified and a Registered Interpreter?

 Currently, court interpreters in ASL and the following spoken languages must be certified: Arabic, Eastern Armenian, Western Armenian, Cantonese, Japanese, Khmer (Cambodian), Korean, Mandarin, Portuguese, Punjabi, Russian, Spanish, Tagalog, and Vietnamese.
 Only interpreters who pass the Court Interpreter Certification Examination and fulfill the corresponding Judicial Council requirements are referred to as certified interpreters.
 Certified languages may change periodically, depending on the results of studies of language use in the courts and other administrative factors.

 Interpreters of languages not listed above can attempt the several-step processes for becoming a registered California court interpreter in a non-certified language.
 An interpreter cannot be “registered” or use registered exam scores for interpreting in one of the spoken certified languages.